 Primary care improves individual and community health, enhances health equity, and lowers health care costs.
 Research shows that people who receive primary care are significantly more likely to get preventive care like cancer screenings, flu shots, and counseling related to eating well, exercising, and quitting smoking.
 Patients engaged in primary care are better able to manage chronic diseases like diabetes and asthma and have healthier outcomes.
 And primary care saves money; better access to it is associated with fewer hospital visits, fewer emergency department visits, and fewer surgeries.
 Yet, we underinvest in primary care, and too many New Yorkers—especially New Yorkers of color—have difficulty getting care when they need it.

 Our overarching goal is to expand, advance, and enhance primary care across New York State.
-To achieve this goal, we focus on three intersecting strategies, which will be shaped and refined as we move ahead: (1) expanding primary care access and capacity; (2) strengthening the primary care workforce; and (3) advancing racial health equity.
+To achieve this goal, we focus on three intersecting strategies, which will be shaped and refined as we move ahead: (1) expanding primary care access and capacity; (2) advancing racial health equity; and (3) strengthening the primary care workforce.

 Enhancing Primary Care in New York State